How to Choose the Right CBD Product

 What is your reason for using CBD?

 When trying to figure out what product is right for you, it is important to know your intention for seeking a path to wellness and what your goals are for finding relief.
-CBD and other hemp products are used for a variety of conditions, including but not limited to: stress relief, relaxation, anxiety relief, pain relief, and symptom alleviation.
 Since CBD affects your immune system, endocrine system, and nervous system, all the different areas that CBD can augment are still being discovered and researched.
-Different intake methods, products, and doses will vary depending on the type of relief you are seeking.
-Are you looking to manage stress, relieve anxiety, manage pain, or find other ways to bring your body back to homeostasis?
+Different intake methods, products, and doses will vary depending on what you are seeking.
 These goals are important to determine in order to support your journey in finding the right product.

 Have you tried CBD before?
 If so, what was your experience?